reinert/requestor/README.md

 // PUT, PATCH, HEAD and OPTIONS are also available but were omitted for didactic purposes

 //========================================
 // 3.
 Chain callbacks
 //========================================
-// This is executed if the request was successful

 // You can chain single method callbacks (functional interfaces) to handle success, failure or both: postReq.success(payload -> showSuccess(payload)) // Response was 2xx and body was deserialized as Integer
        .fail(response -> showError(response.getStatus())) // Response was unsuccessful (status ≠ 2xx)